Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] Note that data types can be restricted to certain entity types and therefore also to attribute sets.

 7. Select an attribute set in the *Assigned sets* drop-down list.

   > [Info] You can assign the attribute to multiple sets.
 Repeat the steps **7** to **8** to assign the attribute to a further attribute set.
 To delete the assignment to a selected set, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button right to the set.

 8. If required, configure the settings in the *CONFIGURATION* section.
   For detailed information about the different configuration settings, see [Data type list](../UserInterface/04_DataTypeList.md).

+  > [Info] By default, the status of a new attribute is set to active.
+To deactivate a new attribute for use, disable the *Active* toggle.
+  For detailed information, see [Deactivate an attribute](#deactivate-an-attribute).

 9. Click the [SAVE] button in the upper right corner.
   The new attribute has been saved.
 The *Create attribute* view is closed.